rayandasoriya/100DaysOfCode/README.md

 ## Day 6
 Solved 2 coding problems from HackerRank using Python.
 The problems are based searching algorithms.

-1. The problem is related to the minimum change of sum require to form a magic square (diagonal, row and column sum of a matrix is same).
+1. The problem is related to the minimum change of sum require to form a magic square (diagonal, row and column sum of a matrix is the same).
 Refer to Day6/Problem 1.pdf for more information regarding the problem.

-2. The problem is related to the options to test the ice cream flavors having certain constraits.
+2. The problem is related to the options to test the ice cream flavors having certain constraints.
 Refer to Day6/Problem 2.pdf for detailed information.

+## Day 7
+Solved 2 coding problems from HackerRank using Python.
+The problems are based on different topics.

+1. The problem is related to the Lexicographical order to find the next highest word in the dictionary.
+Refer to Day7/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to finding a subset of an array whose sum is not a multiple of a given number.
+Refer to Day7/Problem 2.pdf for detailed information.